-This post about Crab Island in 2022 is the third post in our annual series, offering a continuation of the yearly updates on the changing Crab Island rules and regulations.
+This post about Crab Island in 2022 is the third of four posts in our annual series, offering a continuation of the yearly updates on the changing Crab Island rules and regulations.
 Check these links for information on Crab Island in 2020 and 2021.
+The newest information about Crab Island 2023 can be found here.

 If you’ve been following the news from Okaloosa County and the National Parks Service, which share jurisdiction over Crab Island, you know that Crab Island vendors were anticipating being shut down completely last year, as the Parks Service had stated during an informational planning meeting that concessions were not considered to be a “necessary or appropriate use of the park” and that there would be no more vending allowed under their new Commercial Services Strategy.
 This didn’t happen, though, due to delays from Covid-19.
 Instead, vendors were given more time to operate while the Parks Service finalized their Commercial Services Strategy for the sandbar.